JimGBritt/AzurePolicy/AzureMonitor/Scripts/README.md

 **Create-AzDiagPolicy.ps1** is a script that creates *Azure Custom Policies for Azure resource types that support Azure Diagnostics logs and metrics*.
 Policies can be created for both **Event Hub and Log Analytics** sink points with this script.
 Currently, this script will only provide the policies for the resource types you **have within** the Azure Subscription that you provide either via the cmdline parameter **-SubscriptionId** or by selecting a subscription from the menu provided.
 This script can also be leveraged to create an **Azure Policy Initiative ARM Template**.

-* Optionally you can supply a **-tenant** switch to scan your entire Azure AD Tenant
+- Optionally you can supply a **-tenant** switch to scan your entire Azure AD Tenant

     > **Note**:
     > Please use caution when using this option as it will take quite some time to scan thousands of subscriptions!
-* **-ManagementGroup** switch can optionally be leveraged with  **-ManagementGroupID** via parameter or select from a Management Group menu (if ManagementGroup parameter switch is utilized)
+- **-ManagementGroup** switch can optionally be leveraged with  **-ManagementGroupID** via parameter or select from a Management Group menu (if ManagementGroup parameter switch is utilized)

+- **-ManagementGroupDeployment** switch can be leveraged to ensure the exported ARM template (Policy Initiative) supports Management Group as a scope deployment target

 ### Reviewing Available Parameters